Take your first steps into the world of walking football with one of hundreds of walking football sessions taking place daily throughout the UK.

 The English FA only published its official rules for walking football in early 2017.
 A session may choose to adopt these, use the Walking Football Association variant, or simply set their own rules based on a mixture of both.

+For a small fee, you’ll get increased exposure to thousands of extra visitors.
 It will always be completely free to display your listings on Walking Football World.
 Featured spaces simply allow you to give your free listing a small boost.

 Still got a question about walking football sessions?
 We’ve answered some of the most frequently asked questions below to help clarify the most common issues.
 Remember, if you have a question related to a specific session, don’t be afraid to contact the organiser listing on its session page to ask directly.